vitorhasten/palaalto_saas_security_compliance_logsync/README.md

 ##### Configuration

-- Check `template_config.yml` for an example and for extensive, in-depth config explanation
+- Check `template_config.ini` for an example and for extensive, in-depth config explanation